(725 ILCS 5/110-14)

 (from Ch.
 38, par.
 110-14)

-shall be allowed a credit of $5 for each day so incarcerated upon application
+shall be automatically credited $30 for each day so incarcerated upon application

 of the defendant.
 However,